tpflores09/DevOps-Server-Setup-on-Google-Cloud-Platform/README.md

 Using the Ansible Playbooks to install packages(Apache, NodeJS, MariaDB) and to automate the deployment of a web application from a Git Repository through a shell script for each environment:

-then how to make a new directory, then how to make new files. basically everyting you have done up to this point

 Running the Bash Script:
 	1	Download the script to your server.
-	2	Make the script executable by running chmod +x your_script.sh.
+	2	Make the script executable by running chmod 755 your_script.sh.
 	3	Execute the script by running ./your_script.sh.
 	4	Follow the prompts to enter the necessary configuration parameters for your environment.
 Configuring Cron Jobs: